 A Journey Beyond the Trail - La Esperanza Rural School, Vergara, Colombia

 My mobile’s alarm rings.
 It wakes me abruptly with the same ringtone I hear each morning back in London.
 The ringtone that wakes me to rise’n shine for work.
 I open my eyes and turn it off, lifting my head I realize it’s pitch black and I am in a foreign land.
 The day is about to break over this beautiful and innocent realm.
 Still dark, I get dressed, have a bite for breakfast as I rush for the motorbike.
-I am all set for a trip of a lifetime, for this morning and for the day I will journey with my friend Carlos Maturana on a journey up and along a mountain trail to a remote rural Colombian school called La Esperanza (meaning Hope).
-Carlos Maturana just so happens to be this school’s one and only English teacher and lives two hours bike ride away in a town called Villeta in the same department called Cundinamarca.
-The school is some 120 kilometres journey from Colombia’s capital Bogota.
-Fortunately for me Villeta is a whole lot closer.
+I am all set for a trip of a lifetime, for this morning and for the day I will journey with my friend Carlos on a journey up and along a mountain trail to a remote rural Colombian school called La Esperanza (meaning Hope).
+Carlos just so happens to be this school’s one and only English teacher and lives two hours bike ride away from the town I was visiting in the same department called Cundinamarca.
+The school is some 120 kilometres journey from Colombia’s capital Bogota from where I'd arrived earlier.

 I am not a professional writer and don’t have much experience in writing articles such as this or any at all.
 Please go easy on me for any grammar or spelling mistakes.
 I took a Sony HX5 digital compact camera for all the pictures and videos I took.
 My little hobby is to take geotagged pictures of places I visit.
 I've used used my Google map maker account along with the accurate GPS data from the pictures to list the school on google maps in the correct place.
 You can see the precise listing here.
 All my geotagged photos from this school are available on panoramio here.